 If you’re one of those people for whom the word ‘investment’ conjures up images of serious people in sober suits and waffley, long winded articles that are too difficult to understand, we’ve got good news: you’re not going to find any of that here.

 Instead we’re going to take three common ways to invest, demystify them and show you how easy it is to get involved, whatever your budget.
-These are all long term investments.
+Making money isn't going to happen overnight – these are all long term investments.

 Why are we doing this?
 Because for too long the financial services industry has prevented people from being better off by doing a bad job of explaining how their products work.